dgp1130/blog/src/www/posts/ctor.md

 it must return some other type.
 We can call this type `ctor<T>`.

 `ctor<T>` is a self-contained, primitive type which represents an object that can create an instance of type `T`.
-This has two core uses, it can defer the construction of an object to a later time, or it can be extended by a subclass.
+This has two core uses: it can defer the construction of an object to a later time, or it can be extended by a subclass.

 The first use case is the simplest, as `ctor<T>` has a `.construct()` method to